June 27, 2016

 Take 3, Scene 9: The WWDC 2016 Experience

 In this episode of Take 3, we continue the conversation about WWDC 2016 – Apple’s Worldwide Developers Conference – with 3Pillar’s Sean Kosanovich.
-He joins us in the studio to build off of his WWDC blog post and talk about his experience at the latest WWDC, how it compares to previous years, and what to look forward to from Apple.
+He joins us in the studio to talk about his experience at the latest WWDC, how it compares to previous years, and what to look forward to from Apple.